powerslacker/slacker/content/archives/abstraction-antipatterns-in-go.md

 +++
 # Abstraction Antipatterns in Go

 As software systems grow in total users, traffic, and integration partners, there is a continuous need to maintain and expand the system’s ability to scale.
-One of the most difficult challenges in scaling a software project is keeping the project’s codebases well-maintained.
+One of the most difficult challenges in scaling a software project is keeping well-maintained code.
 Poorly factored code increases bugs and performance issues, decreases the ability to deliver new features, and slows down onboarding of new hires.

 During a recent project I worked on, my team and I spent a few weeks identifying key areas to refactor in one of our internal services.
 We found the same type of issue cropping up again and again — abstraction.
 Or rather, _over-abstraction_.